Efficient and High-Accuracy Ray Tracing in Discretized Ionospheric Models: Interpolation Error and Complexity Analysis

 \subsubsection{Catmull--Rom Spline}

-The computational complexity of CR interpolation is primarily determined by its local support property.
-In one dimension, as described in Eq.~\eqref{eq:1dinterp}, the interpolated value at any point depends only on four neighboring grid nodes and the evaluation of corresponding basis functions.
-Since the basis functions \(w_k(t)\) defined in Eq.~\eqref{eq:cr_basis} are fixed cubic polynomials, the computational cost per interpolation point is low.
-Specifically, it involves four weighted sums of function values and the evaluation of four cubic polynomials, resulting in an overall constant-time operation, denoted as \(O(1)\).
+The computational complexity of Catmull--Rom (CR) interpolation is primarily determined by its compact local support.
+In one dimension, as shown in Eq.~\eqref{eq:1dinterp}, the interpolated value at any point depends only on four neighboring grid nodes and the evaluation of the corresponding basis functions.
+Since the basis functions \(w_k(t)\) in Eq.~\eqref{eq:cr_basis} are fixed cubic polynomials, the per-point interpolation cost consists of a small number of polynomial evaluations and weighted summations, resulting in a constant-time operation, denoted as \(O(1)\).

-Extending to three dimensions, the tensor-product formulation in Eq.~\eqref{eq:3dinterp_cr} requires a weighted sum over \(4 \times 4 \times 4 = 64\) neighboring nodes.
-The basis functions in each dimension consist of four components, and the total computation entails evaluating 64 products of basis function values and grid data.
-Although the computational workload increases compared to the one-dimensional case, the neighborhood size remains fixed, preserving the constant-time complexity \(O(1)\) per interpolation point.
+In three dimensions, the tensor-product formulation in Eq.~\eqref{eq:3dinterp_cr} requires a weighted summation over \(4 \times 4 \times 4 = 64\) neighboring grid nodes.
+Although the computational workload increases compared to the one-dimensional case, the stencil size remains fixed.
+Consequently, the per-point evaluation cost of three-dimensional CR interpolation also exhibits constant-time complexity \(O(1)\).

-In summary, due to its compact support and low-degree polynomial basis, CR interpolation scheme offers low computational complexity, making it well-suited for efficient interpolation on large-scale uniform grids.
-Compared to global high-order interpolation methods, CR achieves a favorable balance between accuracy and efficiency and is amenable to parallelization.
-However, the constant factor in the computational cost grows with the neighborhood size, which can be a consideration for nonuniform grids or higher-dimensional extensions.
+In summary, owing to its compact support and low-degree polynomial basis, CR interpolation offers low and predictable computational cost per interpolation point.
+These properties make it well suited for efficient interpolation in large-scale ray-tracing simulations and amenable to parallel implementation.